BoldGrid/boldgrid-ninja-forms/readme.txt

 == Changelog ==

 = 1.1.2 In progress =
+* Bug fix:		JIRA WPB-1885	Fixed PHP warnings and notices when using BoldGrid Start Over to delete forms and entries.
 * Misc:			JIRA WPB-1824	Updated Ninja Forms version to 2.9.45.
 * Bug fix:		JIRA WPB-1868	Prevent fatal error when switching to 3.0.x, caused by WPB-1856.